angular-gantt/angular-gantt/README.md

 - **allow-row-sorting** (default `true`)

   Defines if the user can sort the rows by himself.
-This will switch the `view-mode` to `custom` as soon as the user starts with the sort.
+This will switch the `sort-mode` to `custom` as soon as the user starts with the sort.

 - **center-date**